Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 3. In the Apps Script editor, paste the provided code from the "Tide Scans Translator.js" file.

+4. While still in the Apps Script editor, add a new script file by clicking the plus button next to files.
+Choose "Script file" from the menu, and then name the script file with any name you prefer.

+5. After creating the new script file, paste the provided code from the "Japanese to Romaji file.js" file into the newly created script file.

-4. Save the script by clicking the floppy disk icon or pressing `Ctrl + S` (`Cmd + S` on Mac).
+6. Save the script by clicking the floppy disk icon or pressing `Ctrl + S` (`Cmd + S` on Mac).

-5. **Run** the 'onOpen' function by simply clicking the 'Run' button on the toolbar of the Apps Script editor.
+7. **Run** the 'onOpen' function by simply clicking the 'Run' button on the toolbar of the Apps Script editor.

-6. You should now see a new menu item named "Tide Scans Translator" in your Google Sheets toolbar.
+8. You should now see a new menu item named "Tide Scans Translator" in your Google Sheets toolbar.
 This menu provides various translation and information fetching options.

 ## Usage